 6 Communication Strategies for Making a Long Distance Relationship Work

-Each relationships comes with its own unique sets of communication challenges.
-But for those in a long distance relationship, sometimes it can feel like those trials are even more amplified.
+Each relationship comes with its own unique sets of communication challenges.
+But for those in a long distance relationship, sometimes it can feel like relationship satisfaction is hard to achieve and that relationship trials are even more amplified.

-If the person you love is miles away, here are a few helpful communication skills that you can use to build effective communication habits in your relationship!
+If you are long-distance dating and want to know how to make that relationship work, here are a few helpful communication skills that you can use to build effective communication habits in your relationship!

 1. Set up times to talk

 Maintaining a long distance relationship requires a different kind of work than a relationship where both people live in the same town.
 Sure, texting is great.
 But it can’t replace face to face contact.

 Speaking face to face is one of the keys to making a long distance relationship into long-term relationship.
 Not only does face to face communication allow you to see your partner and interact more personally, it helps establish trust and gives you a more full means of communicating.

 Part of tackling this challenge means striving for intentional timing.
 Since you won’t be able to send a quick text asking about tonight’s dinner plans, or arrange a spur-of-the-moment ice cream date, it’s important to be strategic about your timing.

 You should make an effort to talk every day, and at the same time.
 Decide that you’ll talk for at least a set amount of time each day—at the same time, if you can.

 It may feel weird to schedule time for your love, like scheduling a dentist appointment, but the reality is that the things you make time for are the things that are most important to you.

 This doesn’t mean your communication should be contained to only your agreed-on time—you can still text or email throughout the day.